YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide.md

 1. **Via Email Link**:
    - Click the "View Absence Requests Report" link in any notification email
    - This takes you directly to the report filtered for your courses
+   - Wihtin a course, click on the More menu option and select "View Absence Report"

 2. **Via Moodle Navigation**:
    - Log in to Moodle